hrishim/llvl_prog1_book/src/starting_assembly.md

 ---

-Programs can be written in assembly language and that is a more human friendly form compared to encoding everything in hex.
-But since the processor only understands encoded instructions, a special application called **Assembler** is used to convert assembly programs into hexadecimal encoding.

 Programming languages such as C, C++, Python etc allow programmers to write code at an even higher level of abstraction.
 Code written in high-level languages are first converted to Assembly language.
 This is done using an application called a **Compiler**.
 Once the program has been compiled another program called **Assembler** is used to convert the assembly code into instruction encoding.

 ## Registers

-The architecture provides a a number of registers that can be used by programmers for various purposes.
+The ARM architecture provides a a number of registers that can be used by programmers for various purposes.
 In this chapter we will give you an overview of the portions of the architecture that are relevant to application programmers.
 As we cover more ground in later chapters we will gradually introduce the other portions of AArch64.

 Instructions in microprocessors operate on data that is stored in memory.
 However, ARM is a RISC architecture.
 This means that the instructions do not directly perform computation on **data in memory**.
 The data has to be first loaded into one of 31 general purpose registers in the processor.
 These registers can hold either 64-bit or 32-bit data.
 When accessed as 64-bit values the registers are named X0-X30 (counting from 0 remember, so 31 registers).
 When accessed as 32-bit values the registers are names W0-W30.